MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-queries.md

 The following columns are included in the query results for ONA queries:

  * **Person ID.** De-identified ID number for the person represented in that data row.
   * **Date.** The start date of the aggregated output (for example, for the week of June 3rd to June 10th, the start date would be the 3rd.
-For a month, it'll be the first day of the month your data encompasses).
+For a month, it's the first day of the month that your data encompasses).
  * **Person attributes.** Attributes about the person supplied through the latest organizational (HR) data upload.
  * **Metrics.** Any metrics that you include in the query.
 For more information, see [Metric definition: Influence](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).